SLIB53/br-test-app/README.md

 - JDK 11+

-To run locally, clone this repo and use the gradle wrapper:
+To run locally, clone this repository and use the gradle wrapper:

 ```sh
 br-test-app $ ./gradlew run